openstack/ha-guide/doc/ha-guide/source/storage-ha-backend.rst

 ----

 `Ceph RBD <http://ceph.com/>`_
-is an inately high availability storage back end.
+is an innately high availability storage back end.
 It creates a storage cluster with multiple nodes that communicate with each other to replicate and redistribute data dynamically.